LexiWallace3/python-grocery-list/README.md

 # Grocery List

-The project aims to manage the content of your frigde
+The project aims to manage the groceries you typically order.